The Seven Principles of Leave No Trace are an ethical framework of minimum impact practices for anyone visiting the outdoors.

 If you’re walking downhill and meet someone coming up, step aside to let them pass; the person working against gravity is given the benefit.

-Those are the seven principles of Leave No Trace in brief.
-You can dig deeper into outdoor ethics at LNT.org.
+And you can dig deeper into outdoor ethics at LNT.org.